 Ah, calligraphy ink, the art creator and clothes destroyer.
 Without the proper consistency, the ink sticks on the nib too much or slides right off.
 I have found that Speedball Super Black Calligraphy Ink is a great balance of fast drying and consistency.
 I personally bought it in bulk (up in the header image) as you get much better value and it will last for such a long time.

 Rhodia Dotpads are a great practice paper.
-You can take it anywhere and it works well with any calligraphy tools out there.
-However, I would say it is a little on the pricier side of things and if you are just starting I can understand not wanting to spend too much.
+You can take it anywhere, and it works well with any calligraphy tools out there.
+However, I would say it is a little on the pricier side of things and if you are just starting.
+I can definitely understand not wanting to spend too much when first starting.
 Because believe me, you will fill a book like this really quick.
-So an alternative would be to buy Southworth Linen Paper in bulk for the best value.
+So an alternative would be to buy HP Premium Choice Paper in bulk for the best value.
 If you want to a visual comparison of the two mentioned papers head over to my in-depth paper comparison post here.
-The bonus of using sheets of paper instead of a book is to print off some free practice sheets to get a jump start on your practice.
+The bonus of using sheets of paper instead of a book is to print off some free practice sheets or premium practice sheets to get a jump start on your practice.

 Example of Lettering with the Mentioned Tools